aws-samples/automated-security-hub-account-findings-reports/README.md

 Line 28: ScheduleExpression: "cron(0 8 1 * ? *)"

 This tells the sample to run at 0800 UTC on the first if every month.
-Informationon how to modify this to run, when and at the frequency, you destire can be found [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html)
+Information on how to modify this to run, when and at the frequency, you destire can be found [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html)

 Line 125: SecHubClient.create_insight(Name=InsightName, Filters={'AwsAccountId':[{'Value':account,'Comparison':'EQUALS'}]}, GroupByAttribute='ComplianceStatus')